The Nikodym and Grothendieck properties of Boolean algebras and rings related to ideals: Definable Boolean algebras with the Nikodym property and without the Grothendieck property

 \begin{theorem} Let $\iI$ be a P-ideal on $\omega$.
 Then, the following conditions are equivalent: \begin{enumerate} \item $\aA_{\iI^*}$ has the Nikodym property, \item $\aA_{\iI^*}$ has the strong Nikodym property, \item $\aA_{\iI^*}$ has the web Nikodym property, \item $\iI$ has the Nikodym property, \item $\iI$ has the strong Nikodym property, \item $\iI$ has the web Nikodym property, \item $N_{\iI^*}$ has the finitely supported Nikodym property. \end{enumerate} \end{theorem} \begin{proof} Implications (3)$\Rightarrow$(2)$\Rightarrow$(1) and (6)$\Rightarrow$(5)$\Rightarrow$(4) are immediate.

 Equivalence (1)$\Leftrightarrow$(4) follows from Theorem \ref{thm:nik_prop_ideal_algebra}.

 Using the nomenclature of \cite{FLALP}, an ideal $\jJ$ on $\omega$ is a P-ideal if and only if the family $\fso$ is \textit{$\jJ$-singular}.
-Consequently, by \cite[Theorem 3.3]{FLALP}, the ideal $\iI$ has the web Nikodym property, i.e. implication (4)$\Rightarrow$(6) holds.
+Consequently, by \cite[Theorem 3.3]{FLALP}, if the ideal $\iI$ has the Nikodym property, then $\iI$ has the web Nikodym property, i.e. implication (4)$\Rightarrow$(6) holds.